Help to Buy FAQs

 What is Help to Buy?

 Help to Buy is a government scheme that provides first time buyers with an equity loan in addition to your mortgage, that’s interest free for the first 5 years.
-If you are able to put down a 5% deposit and take out a mortgage of 75%, Help to Buy will provide you with up to 20% equity loan outside of London.
-Within London the scheme still requires a 5% deposit on the property but you will be provided with up to 40% equity loan leaving you with just 55% of the value of the property to obtain a mortgage for.
+If you are able to put down a 5% deposit and take out a mortgage of 75%, Help to Buy will provide you with up to 20% Help to Buy: Equity Loan outside of London, subject to eligibility terms and conditions.
+Within London, the scheme still requires a 5% deposit on the property but you will be provided with up to 40% Help to Buy: Equity Loan, subject to eligibility terms and conditions, leaving you with just 55% of the value of the property to obtain a mortgage for.

-If you are looking to buy a home in London with Help to Buy, you will still need a minimum 5% deposit based on the full market value of the home, however you may only need to raise a mortgage for 55% of the value, with the remaining 40% being the Help to Buy equity loan.
-Outside of London, you will need a 5% deposit, 75% mortgage and receive up to a 20% equity loan and the property purchase caps are lower than that of the London region, depending on where you want to live.
+If you are looking to buy a home in London with Help to Buy: Equity Loan, you will still need a minimum 5% deposit however you may only need to raise a mortgage for 55% of the value, with the remaining 40% being the Help to Buy: Equity Loan, subject to eligibility terms and conditions.
+Outside of London, you will need a 5% deposit, 75% mortgage and receive up to a 20% Help to Buy: Equity Loan and the property purchase caps are lower than that of the London region, depending on where you want to live.

-From April 1st 2021, the property purchase caps of Help to Buy will be £600,000 in London, the highest limit in the country, to reflect the increased house prices in this area.
+From April 1st 2021, the property purchase caps of Help to Buy: Equity Loan will be £600,000 in London, the highest limit in the country, to reflect the increased house prices in this area.

 What do I have to pay?

-Both in London and elsewhere you will pay £1 management fee a month in the first 5 years and then during year 6 the loan will have a 1.75% interest rate, rising by the Consumer Price Index (CPI), plus 2% each April.
+Both in London and elsewhere you will pay £1 management fee a month in the first 5 years and then during year 6 the Help to Buy: Equity Loan will have a 1.75% interest rate, rising by the Consumer Price Index (CPI), plus 2% each April.
 This must be paid back within 25 years, when you pay off your mortgage or on sale of the home, whichever comes first.

 What type and size of home can I buy?